QuadSpinner/Gaea-Docs/reference/Nodes/Primitive--LineNoise.md

 title: LineNoise
 ---

-nLineNoise is a geometry generator that creates sets of lines that can be distorted and used with other noises and fractals to create layered ridges.
+LineNoise is a geometry generator that creates sets of lines that can be distorted and used with other noises and fractals to create layered ridges.

 | Setting  | Values     | Description                                               |
 | :------- | :--------- | :-------------------------------------------------------- |